Read the following passage and then we’ll talk:

-Welcome back!
-Without looking at the passage above (you might want to put your hand over the passage or scroll down a bit to hide it), tell me what you just read.
+Without looking at the passage above (you might want to put your hand over the passage or scroll down a bit to hide it), try to recount what you just read.
+Speak the words aloud–pretend that you are giving your friend a general recap of the passage.

-You’re likely to pause for a minute and try to grab onto one of the words or phrases floating around in your head (“women,” “jobs,” “number of infants”) and then formulate a statement like: “It was about women in America and how they had more kids.”
-Your attention likely waned after the first couple of sentences and might have even derailed by the time you got to the name “Murray” (you might not even remember reading that name).
+If you come up with a statement that sounds something like this: “It was about women in America and how they had more kids,” then it’s likely that your attention waned after the first couple of sentences; it might have even derailed by the time you got to the name “Murray” (you might not even remember reading that name).

-By simplifying all the major components in your head, the way that I’ve done above, you will easily be able to come up with what I call a “snapshot” — a simplification of the important parts of the paragraph.
-By paying attention to structure words, you won’t get lost in the sea of information.
+By simplifying all the major components in your head, you will easily be able to come up with what I call a “snapshot” — a simplification of the important parts of the paragraph.
+Also, by paying attention to structure words, you won’t get lost in the sea of information.

 Categorizing the passage in this way is what I call active reading, the topic of this post.
 Below, I discuss how to read actively.